I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 - Listen to the sounds near and far as they emerge and dissolve without leaving any trace.

 - Feelings and emotions pass by like a bubble or a cloud; they dissolve.
-Simply observe them with peace.
+Observe them with peace.

 - My body is floating in this awareness.
 Witness the sensations and vibrations in it.